mmbman/Katagiri/1980-01-20-Blue-Cliff-Record-Case-2-Talk-2.md

 Let’s read [Engo Zen Master](glossary#engo-kokugon)’s notes.

-The first note, for “[Jōshū](glossary#jōshū-jūshin) teaching the assembly, said...”, Engo Zen Master says, “What’s the old fellow doing?
-Don’t create complications!”
+The first note, for “[Jōshū](glossary#jōshū-jūshin) teaching the assembly, said...”, Engo Zen Master says,

+>> What’s the old fellow doing?
+Don’t create complications!

 Of course.
 If the truth is just like mountains are mountains, flowers are flowers, pebble is pebble, then why do we have to explain?
 Truth is [just truth] *[unintelligible]*.
 The river is green, the flower is red.
 If it is true, why do we have to explain?
 That’s why [Engo Zen Master] said, “What’s the old fellow doing?
 Don’t create complications.”
 In other words, don’t give people trouble.